giuseppemorelli/Vagrant-LAMP/README.md

 #### Provision

-- enable/disable you provision script directory in your `config.yaml` file
+- enable/disable your provision script directory in your `config.yaml` file
 - see the section below for more info

 ## OS and base box